madibek/wp-ng-demo/README.md

 e.g. You have a custom post type 'Students', with the slug 'students': this.http.getWpinfo('wp/v2/students');

-Feel free to use any existing components as templates for new ones.
+Feel free to use any existing component as a template for any new ones.

 All the routing is done in 'app/router.module.ts'